 County health officials at first dismissed the findings in local fish as "imaginative hazards" and refused to post warning signs.
 Not surprising since the county sanitation districts contribute to coastal pollution through the state's second-largest sewage treatment plant, which spews out 365 millions gallons daily only two miles off San Pedro in 200 feet of water.

 With the hearing that is scheduled for Monday in the downtown State Building, the public now has a rare chance to stop this poisoning of our coastal waters.

-If you love this ocean, please testify on
+If you love this ocean, please testify on its behalf.

 * * *